USPS Reminder about Mail Restrictions on CBD Products

 US Food and Drug Administration (FDA) regulations on cannabis and cannabis-derived products, including Cannabidiol (CBD), can be found on the FDA website.

-eBay actually made a point of highlighting CBD sales on its marketplace in 2018, when an executive told Yahoo Finance it was seeing a spike in sales of CBD-related products: millennial shoppers purchased 39,000 cannabidiol (CBD) oils and supplements and conducted 284,000 related searches for such products on eBay that year.
+eBay made a point of highlighting CBD sales on its marketplace in 2018, when an executive told Yahoo Finance it was seeing a spike in sales of CBD-related products: millennial shoppers purchased 39,000 cannabidiol (CBD) oils and supplements and conducted 284,000 related searches for such products on eBay that year.
+Hopefully online sellers are aware of regulations (federal, state, and local) in selling and mailing such products.